Dubai IRONMAN 70.3

 PRO or Age Group Category?

-Since an honorable personal invitation from the Dominican Triathlon Federation to race as an Elite for 5 consecutive years, I was already competing as an Elite-Pro or Professional category, I was by default in Pro status in the IRONMAN races.
+Since receiving an honorable personal invitation from the Dominican Triathlon Federation to race as an Elite for 5 consecutive years, I have been competing in the Elite-Pro or Professional category, and I was, by default, in Pro status in the IRONMAN races.

 Then I registered for the event and started to train for the distance.
-In terms of the training and distance differences, the sprint triathlon distance is : 750 meters swimming, 20 KM draft legal cycling and 5k running, the Olympic distance is double the sprint, and a 70.3 or Half IRONMAN distance is 2 times the Olympic: 1900 meters swimming, 90 KM cycling and 21 KM running.
+In terms of the training and distance differences, the sprint triathlon distance is : 750 meters swimming, 20 KM draft legal cycling, and 5 km running, the Olympic distance is double the sprint, and a 70.3 or Half IRONMAN distance is 2 times the Olympic: 1900 meters swimming, 90 KM cycling, and 21 KM running.
 It’s a big step.
-I did not have a lot of time, but the desire was larger than that.
+I did not have much time, but the desire was greater than that.

 Training for A 70.3 Ironman